fortrabbit/blog/how-to-use-github-actions.md

 As you may have noticed, we don't install PHP dependencies here, because when a Git deployment happens with fortrabbit, a Composer install is automatically triggered.

 ### 2. rsync transport layer method

 Only available for Universal Apps.

 Here we will use `rsync` to deploy to fortrabbit at the end.
-Instead of dealing with a temporary git repository in the CI that you alter, you can directly send all the files through rsync.
+Instead of dealing with a temporary Git repository in the CI that you alter, you can directly send all the files through rsync.

 ```
 name: Deploy through rsync